jiriklepl/masters-thesis-code/README.md

 When reading the source files of the program, we suggest using Haskell Language Server (HLS), which parses the documentation comments and makes the documentation more easily accessible.

-## Code style and testing

-The source files are formatted by `hindent` and checked by `hlint` (should not produce any hints).
-The source should compile without warnings.
-The script `.\run_examples.sh` should compile all example files and successfully interpret them by `llc`.

 ### Project outline

 The project contains many modules of varying significance documented with Haddock, here we list the main ones: